 Move back down to the starting (half-kneeling) position and move up again.
 Focus on one leg first with your reps.
 Then, work on the other leg by simply switching sides.

-The levitation squat belongs to this list of the best bodyweight exercises because they work on your legs, knees, and thighs so well.
+The levitation squat belongs to this list of the best bodyweight exercises for men because they work on your legs, knees, and thighs so well.
 Plus, it develops your balance!

 5. Divebomber Push-Up

 Do you want a push-up that has multiple hits?
 The dive-bomber push-up should be the answer.
 It works on the following upper body parts: